 In the summer of 1976, David spent ten weeks in Trinidad and Tobago, acquiring a firm grounding in the Neotropical birds that he loves so much.
 While there, he found the first two Black-headed Gulls for South America.
 Returning to the UK, David was employed by the Royal Society for the Protection of Birds as a contract warden, first at Radipole Lake in Weymouth and then as a species protection warden in North Wales, where he watched over nesting Peregrines.
 In September 1977, he became a member of the RSPB’s full-time staff as Activities Organiser for the Young Ornithologists’ Club.
 Based at the RSPB’s headquarters in Sandy, Bedfordshire, David now had easy access to Norfolk, and quickly adopted the habit of spending most weekends at Cley-next-the-sea on the north Norfolk coast, one of Britain’s top birding locations.

 The next 20 years flashed by in a never-ending round of tours interspersed by office work.
-To date, David has led more than 160 tours to 35 countries on six continents, including 30 tours to Kenya, 25 to Australia, 15 to Venezuela, ten to Argentina, and seven to Brazil.
+To date, David has led more than 180 tours to 35 countries on six continents, including 31 tours to Kenya, 27 to Australia, 18 to Venezuela, 12 to Argentina, and seven to Brazil.
 He has spent a total of more than three years birding South America and two years each in Africa and Australia.
-Besides his tour leading duties, David has also traveled widely privately, visiting 80 countries in search of birds; he has now enjoyed experiences with more than 7,500 species.
+Besides his tour leading duties, David has also traveled widely privately, visiting 93 countries in search of birds; he has now enjoyed experiences with more than 7,800 species.
 David regards South America as the top bird continent, and he is currently a council member of the Neotropical Bird Club.
 However, he regards Kenya as the top single country for birds, and has been a member of the East African Rarities Committee since its inception in 1984; he now serves as that committee’s Chairman.
-David is also Chairman of the Seychelles Bird Records Committee and vice-Chairman of the British Ornithologists’ Club, and is a member of the American Birding Association’s Listing and Ethics Committee.
+David is also Chairman of the Seychelles Bird Records Committee and vice-Chairman of the British Ornithologists’ Club.

 In between all of this, David edits birdwatching site guides for Prion Limited, a publishing company of which he is a director and which he helped found in 1986.
-He is a keen sound recordist and a long-time proponent of minidisc, which he uses extensively on his tours.
-David archives his recordings at the National Sound Archive of the British Library in London, and is pleased to have added quite a few species to their collection.
 He has recently become fascinated by digital photography, and is using it extensively as he pursues a keen interest in butterflies and dragonflies.

 David retired as Sunbird’s Managing Director in 2001, but continues to serve as a director of the company and as a senior leader.
 He is now spending increasing amounts of time as a paying participant on WINGS and Sunbird tours, which he regards as just about the best way to travel the world in search of birds!